-Thyroid Medication can Worsen Blood Sugar Control in People with Diabetes
+Thyroid Medication Can Worsen Blood Sugar Control in People with Diabetes

 Effect of thyroid medication on blood sugar